Applied behavior analysis

 An institution may offer a VCS embedded within a degree program, as a stand-alone sequence (certificate program), or both.
 A VCS may offer coursework at the undergraduate or graduate level.
 Some programs can choose to separate VCS programs by master’s and doctoral-level coursework.

 Behavioral treatment of autism and developmental disabilities

-To teach behaviors which are essential to a functioning life at home, school, and in the community.
-It addresses severe behavior problems that endanger the health and safety of the person.
+Teaches behaviors which are essential to a functioning life at home, school, and in the community; addresses severe behavior problems that endanger the health and safety of the person.

 Behavioral sport psychology

-To enhance the performance and satisfaction of athletes, teams and coaches.
-It focuses on encouraging goal setting and self-monitoring, imagery visualization, video feedback, auditory feedback, behavioral skills training and contingency management.
+Enhances the performance and satisfaction of athletes, teams, and coaches; focuses on encouraging goal setting and self-monitoring, imagery visualization, video feedback, auditory feedback, behavioral skills training, and contingency management.

 Behavior analysis in environmental sustainability

 Collaborating with experts and policy makers by using targeted feedback, environmental arrangements, group contingencies, and changes to policies and systems to improve sustainable practices.